MatthewWid/better-sse/docs/api.md

 Write arbitrary data onto the wire.

-The given value is automatically serialized to a string using the `serializer` function, and other defaults to [JSON stringification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
+The given value is automatically serialized to a string using the `serializer` function which defaults to [JSON stringification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

 #### `Session#id`: `(id: string | null) => this`